All-In-One Dental Innovations Offers

 • Dental bonding is durable and can last a decade

-There are lots of benefits, but are there anything that could mitigate these good results?
+There are lots of benefits, but are there any drawbacks that could offset these benefits?

 Your dentist will likely tell you, just like any other visit, you’ve got to brush, floss, and otherwise take good care of your teeth to reap all the rewards of dental bonding.

-If you have a poor diet and poor habits, then the bonding will not last as long.
+If you have a poor diet and bad habits, the bond will not last as long.
 For example, a diet full of hard candies or sugary drinks, like pop, can break bonds and wear down enamel.
-Staining foods and beverages (e.g. coffee) could bring back any discoloration you may have had.
+Staining foods and beverages (e.g., coffee) could cause any discoloration you may have had to return.

 Other poor habits mainly include: